-(T) This week, I had the opportunity to attend for the third time, the third Scaled Machine Learning conference that was not held at Stanford University but the Computer History Museum in Mountain View.
+(T) This week, I had the opportunity to attend for the third time, the fourth Scaled Machine Learning conference that was not held at Stanford University but the Computer History Museum in Mountain View.
 Organized by Professor Reza Zadeh from Stanford University, and his computer vision venture Matroid, the speakers are some of the leading minds in the field, but every talk was quite understandable (at least the concepts).

 Following is the introduction for a few selected talks with the video of the presentation:

 Domain-specific architectures for deep neural networks – David Patterson UC Berkeley & Google, Turing Award Winner

 David Patterson was a pioneer in the Reduced Instruction Set Computer (RISC) processor architecture in the early 90s with John Hennessy.
 In this talk, he reviewed the architectures of Google TPU (TensorFlow Processing Unit) first and second generation.
 Patterson and Hennessy have written a recent article on computer architectures: “A New Golden Age for Computer Architecture“.

 Accelerating AI – Bill Dally Stanford University & nVIDIA

 Professor Dally as always made a technically interesting presentation outlining nVIDIA’s approach to GPUs for deep learning with many comments regarding the differences between nVIDIA’s GPUs and Google TPUs.

 AI at scale at Facebook – Srinivas Narayanan